 Or you can do what we did and pick a pre-compiled selection.

-Shown here is the Caramel Cheesecake Cookie Monster.
+We opted for the Caramel Cheesecake Cookie Monster.
 It’s Salted Caramel ice cream topped with whipped cream, a slice of New York Cheesecake and caramel drizzle.
 Oh – plus there is a chocolate icing dipped along the top of the souvenir jar that you get to bring home with you.

 One hour in line…15 minutes for four of us to guzzle this masterpiece.